 It’s natural for someone to worry about their own health as they age.
 It’s also common for someone to worry about their friends and family after they’re gone.
 However, in some people, these concerns can develop into more problematic worries and fears.

-Thanatophobia isn’t officially recognized by the American Psychiatric Association as a disorder.
+The American Psychiatric Association doesn’t officially recognize thanatophobia as a disorder.
 Instead, the anxiety someone may face because of this fear is often attributed to general anxiety.

-Symptoms of thanatophobia may not be present at all times.
+Symptoms of thanatophobia may not be present all the time.
 In fact, you may only notice signs and symptoms of this fear when and if you start to think about your death or the death of a loved one.

 The most common symptoms of this psychological condition include: